cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Spanning_Tree_and_Rapid_Spanning_Tree.md

 ### BPDU Guard

-<span id="src-8362689_indexterm-1DEF6F3758450ED04D5694DED407DEE1">To
-protect the spanning tree topology from unauthorized switches affecting the forwarding path, you can </span>configure *BPDU guard* (Bridge Protocol Data Unit).
+To protect the spanning tree topology from unauthorized switches affecting the forwarding path, you can configure *BPDU guard* (Bridge Protocol Data Unit).
 One very common example is when someone hooks up a new switch to an access port off of a leaf switch.
 If this new switch is configured with a low priority, it could become the new root switch and